 It is important to emphasise here that accounts of needle-sharing among participants were rare.
 Indeed, a few moments later, Tony told the interviewer, ‘I don’t remember if it was the same needle or the vial that he gave me, you know what I’m saying?’
 This uncertainty perhaps speaks to some of the spontaneity and ambiguity that characterises experiences of initiation and injecting PIEDs more broadly.
 It may also be that stigma surrounding needle-sharing shapes research participants’ willingness to disclose sharing events (see Hart, 2018, p.
 3).
 What emerges in Tony’s account, however, is that his decision to share a needle or a vial, and try injecting for the first time, was influenced by his perception of his friend as ‘someone [he] could trust’.

-Importantly, often these expressions of trust are also entangled with intimacy (see Fraser, 2013), producing perceptions of friends as clean and their practices as sterile.
+Importantly, often these expressions of trust are also entangled with intimacy (see Fraser, 2013; Morris et al., 2019; Rhodes et al., 2008), producing perceptions of friends as clean and their practices as sterile.
 For example, Chris (Qld, 32) described being quite unconcerned about initiating injecting because he was with friends:

 So the first couple of injections was me and some friends...
 So the first times, yeah, there was three of us who had first tried it, and for the first couple of injections, we had done it to each other, but I dare say, it was very sterile and [we] never shared needles or anything like that.

-Despite his unfamiliarity with PIED injecting, and having consulted only a website prior to injecting, Chris makes the assumption that the injecting process ‘was very sterile’ because he was with friends and they ‘never shared needles’.
-Here, trust in his friends (along with the simultaneous repudiation of sharing needles and his scanty knowledge of hepatitis C transmission) overlap with perceptions of sterility, potentially mitigating some of the uncertainty present at initiation (see Rhodes & Treloar, 2008).
-The focus on trust and friendship in experiences of initiation is perhaps understandable in light of the criminalisation of PIED injecting, and the absence of biomedical knowledge, which makes learning about safer injecting difficult.
+Despite his unfamiliarity with PIED injecting, and having consulted only a website prior to injecting, Chris assumed that the injecting process ‘was very sterile’ because he was with friends and they ‘never shared needles’.
+Here, trust in his friends (along with the simultaneous repudiation of sharing needles and scanty knowledge of hepatitis C transmission) overlap with perceptions of sterility, potentially mitigating some of the uncertainty present at initiation (see Rhodes & Treloar, 2008).
+The focus on trust and friendship in experiences of initiation is perhaps understandable in light of the criminalisation of drug injecting, and the absence of biomedical knowledge, which makes learning about safer injecting difficult.